-Abbreviations: CI=confidence interval; ITT=intent to treat; NA=Not Applicable; ORR=objective response;

-OS=overall survival; PFS=progression-free-survival; TTP=time-to-tumor progression
+Abbreviations: CI=confidence interval; ITT=intent-to-treat; NA=not applicable; ORR=objective response rate; OS=overall survival; PFS=progression-free survival; TTP=time to tumor progression.

-- a Results of double-blind treatment are from the ITT population and using central radiologist measurement, as appropriate. - b Efficacy results for the 99 subjects who crossed over from placebo to after unblinding.
-Baseline was reset at crossover and efficacy analyses were based on investigators assessment. - c The interim PFS numbers have been updated based on a recalculation of the original data. - d Results for ORR are given as percent of subjects with confirmed response with the 95% CI. - e Median not achieved because the data were not yet mature.
+b Efficacy results for the 99 subjects who crossed over from placebo to sunitinib after unblinding.
+Baseline was reset at cross-over and efficacy analyses were based on investigator's assessment.

+c The interim PFS numbers have been updated based on a recalculation of the original data.

+d Results for ORR are given as percent of subjects with confirmed response with the 95% CI.

+e Median not achieved because the data were not yet mature.